 There are quite a few steel options however, including stone-coated steel and steel shingles, as well as corrugated steel.
 The initial construction cost is also higher, but a metal roof is likely to last up to 50 years before it needs to be replaced.
 So what this ultimately means is that prospective buyers will need to weigh the benefits, and decide exactly how long they are likely to live in their home.

 In addition, during the period you are using a metal roof, you can also expect some serious energy savings depending on the type of metal roof you select.
 Some of the modern metal options have been made to release energy absorbed from the outside during the hottest times of the year, and hold in heat from the inside during the cooler temperatures.
 This has been shown to lead to 30-40% energy cost reduction.

 But one other thing to keep in mind is that if you do not have a professional install your metal roof, you may experience some serious sound issues.
 This is something that often can end up putting people off of metal roofs.
 We’ve all been to a barn or an outside area and heard the rain pouring down, and loudly at that.
 These were likely tin roofs that didn’t have any soundproofing, but metal roofs will still sound different in the rain than shingle roofs.
 This is something to keep in mind when choosing your roof material.

 Roof Repair Near San Marcos, Tx

 Need more information about shingles or metal roofs?
-Contact Divided Sky Roofing and Exteriors, a San Marcos, Kyle, and surrounding Central Texas roof repair company, to speak to a professional roofer.
+Contact Divided Sky Roofing & Solar, a San Marcos, Kyle, and surrounding Central Texas roof repair company, to speak to a professional roofer.